micro-lc/micro-lc.github.io/docs/micro-lc/general_configuration.md

 All these configurations must be stored in the same path, defined by the `PLUGINS_CONFIGURATIONS_PATH` environment variable.

-To retrieve them, you can perform a GET request to `/api/v1/microlc/configuration/:configurationName`, where `configurationName` is the name of the `JSON` file that is stored in the path `${PLUGINS_CONFIGURATIONS_PATH}/${configurationName}.json`.
+To retrieve the configuration, you can perform a GET request to `/api/v1/microlc/configuration/:configurationName`, where `configurationName` is the name of the `JSON` file that is stored in the path `${PLUGINS_CONFIGURATIONS_PATH}/${configurationName}.json`.

 :::info